 Change the Data Source

 If you add any more rows or columns to the range that is selected as the data source, you need to update the data source to reflect these changes.
 Say, for example, the original range for your pivot table is B2:E81, but then you add more rows to the data.

-You would now need to change the data source of your pivot table to include these rows.
+To properly refresh the pivot table, first change the data source of your pivot table to include these new rows.

-- Click within your Pivot table in order to show the PivotTable Analyze tab in the Ribbon.
+- Click within the pivot table to show the PivotTable Analyze tab in the Ribbon.

-- In the Ribbon, select PivotTable Analyze > Data > Change Data Source.
+- In the Ribbon, go to PivotTable Analyze > Data > Change Data Source.

-- Amend the range to include your additional rows.
+- Expand the range to include the additional rows.